These sun gods are being so unreasonable.

-She points out that the sun is hers since the gods created day, night, the year, and phases of the moon to give the twins something to do after they were born.
+She points out that the sun is hers since the gods created the day, night, year, and phases of the moon to give the twins something to do after they were born.
 You shake your head — just because somebody has a job doesn’t mean that they own the company car.

 Helios — The Sun God of the Greeks

-Religion: Greek Mythology
+Religion: Greek Gods and Goddesses

-Realms: God of the Sun
+Realms: God associated with the Sun